danilinares/quickpsy/cran-comments.md

 ## Resubmission

+We changed the CRAN urls to their canonical form.

+## Resubmission

-We changed the CRAN url to their canonical form.
+We changed the CRAN urls to their canonical form.

 We used importFrom as suggested to eliminate the NOTE in plotcurves_.